montara-io/montara-ci/README.md

   [pipeline settings page](https://app.montara.io/app/pipelines) in Montara.
   ![Webhook url](./images/MCI%20webhook.gif)

+- Create a GitHub secret called `MONTARA_GITHUB_TOKEN` in your repo with the value of your Personal Access Token (PAT).
+This is required to add comments to the PR.

 - Create a `ci.yml` file in your `.github/workflows` directory with the following content: